Skip to content

 Energy

 The raw materials and the distribution of products also require energy.
 The related greenhouse gasses are called the embodied emissions.
-The Dopper Product Passport contains the embodied emissions for the Dopper Orginal.
+The Dopper Product Passport contains the embodied emissions for the Dopper Original.

 Water